isomerpages/mti-osir/_about-sira/Appointment of Key Officers in a Designated Entity.md

 <p>Parties are to submit the relevant <a href="https://www.osir.gov.sg/forms/notification-forms/" rel="noopener noreferrer nofollow" target="_blank">notification forms</a> and
 <a href="https://www.osir.gov.sg/forms/approval-forms/" rel="noopener noreferrer nofollow" target="_blank">approval forms</a>via email to <a href="mailto:submissions@osir.gov.sg" rel="noopener noreferrer nofollow" target="_blank">submissions@osir.gov.sg</a>.</p>
 <hr>
-<h4><strong>Removal of Key Officers in a Designated Entity</strong></h4>
+<h4><strong>Removal of Key Personnel in a Designated Entity</strong></h4>
-<p>If a key officer of a designated entity was appointed without the necessary
+<p>If a key personnel of a designated entity was appointed without the necessary
-approval, or if any condition of approval has been breached, the appointed key officer can be removed.
-The Minister may also remove any key officer if deemed necessary in the interest of national security.</p>
+approval, or if any condition of approval has been breached, the appointed key personnel can be removed.
+The Minister may also remove any key personnel if deemed necessary in the interest of national security.</p>
 <p></p>